jubobot/leap_se/pages/about-us/news/2017/perf-improvements-soledad.md

-@title = 'Improving performance of user encrypted data synch'
+@title = 'Improving performance of user encrypted data sync'
 @author = 'drebs'
 @posted_at = '2017-03-3'
 @more = true